Salma Paralluelo: International career

 Paralluelo won the 2018 UEFA Under-17 Championship and the 2018 FIFA U-17 World Cup.
 In April 2021, her anterior cruciate ligament was torn during a match.

 She returned to win the 2022 FIFA U-20 World Cup.
 She made her senior debut on 11 November 2022, starting and scoring a hat-trick in a 7-0 friendly home win over Argentina.

-She was included in the Spain squad list for the 2023 FIFA World Cup.
+She was included in the Spain squad list for the 2023 World Cup.
 During the quarter-final match against the Netherlands on 11 August, she scored the winning goal in a 2–1 victory after extra time, to qualify Spain for the first time in history into the semi-finals of a World Cup.

 On 15 August 2023, she scored a goal in Spain's 2–1 victory over Sweden to take her team to its first senior World Cup final.
 After winning the final against England, in which she played as a starter, she was proclaimed the best young player of the tournament.

 In October 2024, she announced that she would take an indefinite break from football due to physical and mental fatigue.
 She made 92 appearances with the Spanish national team and Spanish football clubs in just two years from 2022 to 2024.

-In June 2025, she was called up by the Spanish national team for the UEFA Women's Euro 2025 tournament in Switzerland.
+In June 2025, she was called up by the Spanish national team for the UEFA Euro 2025 tournament in Switzerland.